MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-paginated-reports-organization.md

 #Customer intent: As a developer, I want to embed Power BI paginated reports into an application, so users of an organization can share data.
 ---

-# Tutorial: Embed Power BI paginated reports into an application for your organization
+# Embed Power BI paginated reports into an application for your organization

 In **Power BI**, you can embed paginated reports into an application by using user owns data.